-Your dance studio must provide a backup copy of all routine music on a USB stick, labeled with your studio name.
-Please ensure that all music files on the USB are labeled by correct routine/song title that corresponds with the song title registered in DanceBUG.
+Your dance studio must provide a backup copy of all routine music on a USB stick or other device, labeled with your studio name.
+Please ensure that all music files on the USB stick or other device are labeled by the correct routine/song title that corresponds with the song title registered in DanceBUG.

 A technician will play all music from the music table/booth.
 Therefore, teachers will not be allowed in the music area while their music is being played unless technical difficulties occur which merit the back up music to be used and the technician has indicated that assistance is needed in locating the back up music.

 All back up music can be picked up from the music area immediately following your last routine of the competition.

 OnStage Productions is not responsible for lost or missing back up USB sticks or other devices nor it is responsible for any USB sticks or other devices that are not picked up immediately following the event.